 Trinity College’s clandestine courtyard and the adjacent Philosopher’s Walk (behind the ROM) are idyllic settings to read in the summer or warmer fall months.
 Many of the colleges have book sales in September and October, featuring hard-to-find and out of print titles.
 Snap a photo of the iconic Robarts Library, known for its distinctive fowl-shaped exterior.

 6. Expand your literary horizons at Flying Books, a triple-threat bookstore, book publisher and writing school founded by book editor Martha Sharpe.
-You can find Sharpe’s curated selection of titles at The Good Neighbour Espresso Bar (Bloor Street West and Dovercourt Avenue locations) and the Gladstone House.
 Extend your lit experience from home with Flying Books’ virtual classes on criticism, journalism, memoir and more, taught by experienced Canadian authors.

 7. Bookshop hop at indie booksellers across the city.
-Ben McNally Books (possibly the city’s most beautiful bookstore) is a bibliophile’s oasis just east of the Financial District.
+Ben McNally Books (possibly the city’s most beautiful bookstore) is a bibliophile’s oasis in Downtown Yonge.
 The owner is regularly on-site to assist you with recommendations.
 Type Books across from verdant Trinity Bellwoods Park (the perfect spot to read under the trees), is co-owned by a former literature professor and best for general interest and gifts.
 Queen Books in Leslieville has an excellent kids’ section and nearby cafés where you can dive into your new read en famille.

 8. Find rare books, unique finds and budget-bin steals while exploring Toronto’s used bookstore scene.
 West end’s Monkey’s Paw specializes in quirky antiquarian books: drop a toonie into their Biblio-Mat dispenser and see what book fate assigns you.

 9. Sneak away to a local library.
-While temporarily closed at press time, the Law Society of Upper Canada’s Great Library at Osgoode Hall is one of the most beautiful sanctuaries in Toronto to just sit and focus.
+The Law Society of Upper Canada’s Great Library at Osgoode Hall is one of the most beautiful sanctuaries in Toronto to just sit and focus.
 It has a no-photo policy, but #bookselfie-friendly TPL branches include stunning Bloor Gladstone (winner of multiple architectural design awards) and Lillian H. Smith (which is guarded by a pair of griffins at its front entrance).